Uzbekistans Annual GDP Sets Record At 80 Bln USD - UrduPoint

 Uzbekistan's Annual GDP Sets Record At 80 Bln USD

 TASHKENT, Dec.
-20 (UrduPoint / Pakistan Point News - 20th Dec, 2022 ) --:Uzbekistan's annual gross domestic product (GDP) has exceeded 80 billion U.S. Dollars for the first time, Uzbek President Shavkat Mirziyoyev said on Tuesday.
+23 (UrduPoint / Pakistan Point News - 23rd Dec, 2022 ) --::Uzbekistan's annual gross domestic product (GDP) has exceeded 80 billion U.S. Dollars for the first time, Uzbek President Shavkat Mirziyoyev said on Friday.

 In 2018 the country's GDP was 52 billion dollars, Mirziyoyev said during his annual address to the parliament and the nation that was aimed to review the reform results and outline the priorities for the upcoming year.